Adam Danna (Cross-Cat)

-I am thrilled to be the Autism K-2 here at Moorefield Station!
-This will be my second as a Special Education Teacher.
+Hi there!
+My name is Heather Danna and I am the Autism K-2 teacher here at Moorefield Station!
+This will be my fifth-year teaching as a Special Education Teacher.
 Previously, I worked at Steuart Weller as a Behavior Assistant (ABA) in the IBC for six years, one year as a paraprofessional at Moorefield Station and spent two years as a Behavior Therapist (ABA therapist) with Grafton Integrated Network in the clinical setting.

-I am married with two children Evan 4 and Emerson 1.
-My husband Adam is a 4th grade Autism teacher with BCPS.
-As a family, we think it is important to stay active, but we really love our down time where we can just do fun family activities such as watching a movie, playing a game, or doing something new.
+I am married with two children Evan 7 and Emerson 4.
+My husband Adam is a special educator here at MSE this year and we are very excited for the upcoming year.
+As a family, we think it is important to stay active, but we really love our down time where we can just do fun family activities such as watching a movie, riding our bikes, or doing something new.

 I have a passion for learning new things and I am delighted to have the opportunity to inspire that same passion in my students.
-I think it is important to meet students where they are and provide opportunities that challenge them to be the best they can be academically as well as personally.Natalie Haynes (Cross-Cat)
+I think it is important to meet students where they are and provide opportunities that challenge them to be the best they can be academically as well as personally.Alana Downer (Cross-Cat)

 Hi!
 My name is Natalie Haynes and this will be my first year teaching at Moorefield Station, but certainly not my first time teaching students with disabilities.
 I've been working in the special education and therapeutic recreation fields since 2001.
 I have experience working with diverse populations and am passionate about supporting the needs of individuals with disabilities.
 When outside the classroom, I am working on completing my doctorate in special education and therapeutic recreation, with an anticipated graduation in December 2018.
 I also enjoy hiking with my husband and chocolate lab!
 I'm excited about working with the students at Moorefield Station and anticipate a fantastic school year!